-The learners in their groups selected another biotechnology problem different from the one above, produced the recipes/ procedures for the production of the products, designed equipment they felt would help them to produce the product.
-The teacher provided materials and the equipment which the learners would use for their activities.
-The learners performed the activities without the guidance of the teacher.
-The learners developed their own step by step procedure for the activities (the learners constructed recipes and procedural guidelines for the production of the products).
-They manipulated the materials and the locally made equipment to create and thus produce the biotechnology product that will solve the pertinent problem in the society which they had anticipated without the guidance of the teacher.
-They designed the labelling containers/packages and stated a particular name of the product.
+The learners in their groups select another biotechnology problem different from the one above, produce the recipes/ procedures for the production of the products, design equipment they feel will help them to produce the product.
+The teacher provides materials and the equipment which the learners will use for their activities.
+That is the learners perform the activities without the teacher guiding them.
+The learners develop their own step by step procedure for the activities (the students construct recipes and procedural guidelines for the production of the products).
+They manipulate the materials and the locally made equipment to create and thus produce the biotechnology product that will solve the pertinent problem in the society which they had anticipated without the guidance of the teacher.
+They design the labelling containers/packages and state a particular name of the product.
 The learners worked in groups.
-The learners made use of inquiry learning, collaboration and demonstrations.
+The learners make use of inquiry learning, collaboration and demonstrations.